qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/base_hebrew.md

 to Latin letter sounds.
 The goal is to keep the common symbols on the same place, to avoid typing errors when switching layouts.

+Parenthesis direction seems to be dealt with at the computer side, depending on the surrounding symbols.
+The keyboard is printing these symbols unchanged from what they are in standard Latin layouts, and are represented that way in the manual.
+This means for example you see '(' in the manual under the ring-finger, this is also what the keyboard is printing, however the computer could change that into ')' depending on the language direction of the surrounding characters (at least it does so on GNU/Debian/Linux).
+This can affect:

+      (){}[]<>

 Options
 =======